w-smith/express-passport/readme.md

 // Restricted page
 ```

-The statics controller, just has the home action.
+The `statics.js` controller just has the home action.

 #### Routes.js

-We have separated the routes into a separate file, to remove them from the app.js file.
+We have separated the routes into their own `routes.js` file in the `config` folder.

 #### Signup